laike9m/Python-Type-Challenges/challenges/intermediate-self/hints.md

-- Check out [Self](https://docs.python.org/3/library/typing.html#typing.Self)——it's realy easy, isn't it?
+- Check out [Self](https://docs.python.org/3/library/typing.html#typing.Self)——it's really easy, isn't it?
 - How about challenging yourself by using `TypeVar` instead?